top of page

 Write an analytical essay answering one of three economic questions provided on the olympiad launch date.

-Submissions must be within 7 days of the launch date and responses must align with essay format standards (see Guidelines and Rules)
+Submissions must be within 7 days of the launch date and responses must align with essay format standards (see Guidelines and Rules).

 International Round: